General Argyres-Douglas Theory

 Similarly, for rank N $A_2$ theory, the mirror Coulomb branch dimension is $3N-1$, we have

 and

 These results are in agreement with \cite{Aharony:2007dj}.

 Some of the SCFTs found using singularity theory in \cite{Cecotti:2011gu,DelZotto:2011an} can also be engineered using the irregular singularities.
-Let's just give one example, besides those theories which are isomorphic to $(A,A)$ type, there is a theory called $W_{13}$ whose Seiberg-Witten curve at the singularity is
+Let's just give one example called $W_{13}$ theory whose Seiberg-Witten curve at the singularity is

 it is obvious that this is a type II SCFT constructed using six dimensional $A_3$ theory.
-We could not identify all of them though.
-Also it is not obvious to identify the $(A, D)$ and $(A, E)$ type theories for higher rank $A_k$ from our constructions, it would be interesting to see whether they are sitting in some corners in the theory space constructed in this paper.